splunk/public-o11y-docs/gdi/processes/processes.md

 ```

 ## Configuration
-This monitor type is available in the Smart Agent Receiver, which is part of the Splunk Distribution of OpenTelemetry Collector.
-You can use existing Smart Agent monitors as OpenTelemetry Collector metric receivers with the Smart Agent Receiver.
+This monitor type is available in the Smart Agent receiver, which is part of the Splunk Distribution of OpenTelemetry Collector.
+You can use existing Smart Agent monitors as OpenTelemetry Collector metric receivers with the Smart Agent receiver.
 This monitor type requires a properly configured environment on your system, in which you’ve installed a functional Smart Agent release bundle.
 The Splunk Distribution of OpenTelemetry Collector provides this bundle in the installation paths for ``x86_64/amd64``.

 To activate this monitor in the Splunk Distribution of OpenTelemetry Collector, add the following lines to your <a href="https://github.com/signalfx/splunk-otel-collector/tree/main/cmd/otelcol/config/collector" target="_blank">configuration (YAML) file</a>: